JakubBuk/ToolsReview/index.md

 ## JIRA and Confluence by Atlassian

 **Overview:**
 *It's easy to get lost or feel overwhelmed as it's not clear where to start initially.
 It gets better after you find your way through the Attlasian website.
-Many entrance paths are possible that eventually lead you to the specific toc's & content.*
+Many entrance paths are possible that eventually lead you to the specific TOCs & content.*

 *My instinct was to test all the entrance paths first to make sure I didn't miss anything, which took time and finally landed me at the same webpage section.
 After testing the entrance paths, two main table of content sections emerged: Documentation in the form of interlinked guides and Knowledge base with troubleshooting and how-to articles.*